BennyThadikaran/Aio-Trader/README.md

 # Aio-Trader

-An Async library for accessing Indian stock broker api and Websockets.
+An Async library for accessing Indian stock broker API and Websockets.

 Currently supports only Zerodha Kite (KiteConnect and Kite Web)